swaathi/swaathi.github.io/_posts/2016-08-04-100-days-of-commits.md

 share: y
 ---

 Of all the innovative ideas to bring more people into open source, this has got to take the prize. [#100DaysOfCommits](https://100daysofcommits.github.io/) is a social movement to promote open source development.
-All you need to do is commit (on [Github](https://github.com)) to an open source project of your choice for the next 100 days!
+All you need to do is commit on [Github](https://github.com), to an open source project of your choice for the next 100 days!
 1 commit (or more, common challenge yourself!) per day.

 <!--break-->